Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_com_port_single/readme.md

 - Press the pushbutton SW4 to trigger communication from the USB Device to the USB Host.
   ![SAM9X60-EK Evaluation Board](images/SAMA5D2_WLSOM1_EK_USB.png)

-### <a name="config_20"></a> [PIC32MM USB Curiosity Development Board](https://www.microchip.com/en-us/development-tool/dm320107)

-- Use the micro-B USB connector USB2 on the board to connect the USB Device to the USB Host PC.
-- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
-- Press the switch S1 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_21"></a> [SAMA7G5-EK Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/TOBEADDED)

 - Powered the board with an external power supply (J1) or power supply the board by connecting J7 to the computer using a micro USB cable.